 Last year, for Thanksgiving Break, my family headed to California to visit with my aunt and uncle.
-Lucky for us, it was also the year my grandparents travelled for Thanksgiving.
-My children had a blast!
+Lucky for us, it was also the year my grandparents traveled for Thanksgiving.
+My children had so much fun.
 They made cookies and played and made so many fantastic memories.
 I am so lucky that my family is so supportive of my husband and our military lives.
-(Some of them are because they lived the military lifestyle!)
+(Some of them are because they lived the military lifestyle.)
 I wish we could always live within a few hours of them, but I’m so glad that the relationships we are building can survive the distance.

 Keep Up with the Ins and Outs of Military Life